dmx-systems/dmx-documentation/docs/tutorial.rst

 .. image:: _static/create-person.png

-You will see a rectangle appear on the topicmap.
+You will see a rectangle appear on the Topicmap.
 It represents a person with the name you just entered and it states that this is the person's first name.

 .. image:: _static/person-in-map-details.png